 The material used for the toxicity study is produced according to cGMP or equivalent to GMP and must be characterised and released accordingly.
 The Phase I material is also produced and released.

-The assays are used to release any new GMP material produced, or document changes in the drug product (within certain limits), and in the continuing stability studies.
+The assays are used to release any new GMP material produced, or to document changes in the drug product (within certain limits), and in the continuing stability studies.

 At the end of this stage, the assays used for quality control should be validated, with final specifications, for the release of Phase 3 GMP material and of the consistency lots.

 Stability data have been generated from the first R&D lot and for each manufacturing lot.
 These stability data should be compared, as part of the characterisation of the product.
+A sufficient amount of vaccine product from the Phase 3 production has to be stored to serve as a long-term reference standard for QC product assays.